tegridydev/dnd-llm-game/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and build some cool stuff
+Please fork the repository and build some cool stuff.

 ## License